-Required courses (12 credit hours)
+Required courses (12 credit hours) CRJ/SOC 1023 Introduction to Criminal Justice This course is a pre-requisite for CRIM 4103 Criminal Justice

-CRJ/SOC 1023 Introduction to Criminal Justice This course is a pre-requisite for CRIM 4103 Criminal Justice Systems for students planning to complete the Arkansas State University - Jonesboro Bachelor of Arts in Criminology degree.
-CRJ 2263 Criminal Evidence and Procedure CRJ 1053 Criminology SPN 2023 Intermediate Spanish II Student must complete Intermediate Spanish II for degree completion.
-However, if student does not have the pre- requisite courses required for Intermediate Spanish II, he/she completion.
-However, if student does not have the prerequisite courses required for Intermediate Spanish II, he/she must complete courses according to placement.
-The prerequisite Spanish courses may be used as elective credits.
+Systems for students planning to complete the Arkansas State University - Jonesboro Bachelor of Arts in Criminology degree.

+- CRJ 2263 Criminal Evidence and Procedure

+- CRJ 1053 Criminology

+- SPN 2023 Intermediate Spanish II

+Student must complete Intermediate Spanish II for degree completion.
+However, if student does not have the pre-requisite courses required for Intermediate Spanish II, he/she must complete courses according to placement.
+The pre-requisite Spanish courses may be used as elective credits.
 To determine placement, student must provide official transcript from high school or college with successful course(s) completed ("C" or better).
 [Note: If student has not completed lower level Spanish course(s) but is proficient in Spanish, Spanish instructor may recommend placement based on proficiency exam.]